webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ### Custom Access Endpoint URL

-It may be useful to provide a custom access endpoint for accessing WACZ files and other data. if the `access_endpoint_url` is provided, it can be in either the 'virtual host' or 'path' form, while the `endpoint_url` should always be in path-prefix form.
+It may be useful to provide a custom access endpoint for accessing WACZ files and other data.
+If the `access_endpoint_url` is provided, it can be in either the 'virtual host' or 'path' form, while the `endpoint_url` should always be in path-prefix form.

 Here are two example of the addressing modes:

 #### Virtual Host vs Path Addressing for Access Endpoints

+Virtual host addressing:
 ```
 endpoint_url: https://s3provider.example.com/bucket/path/
 access_endpoint_url: https://my-custom-domain.example.com/path/